-A protest under 60.1(b) or a request for redress under 60.1(c) shall be lodged no later than sixty (60) minutes after the last race of the day is abandoned or terminated.
+A protest under 60.1(b) or a request for redress under 60.1(c) shall be lodged no later than 1630 on the day of the incident.
 Other protests shall be lodged within two hours after the receipt of the relevant information.
 The Jury shall extend the time if there is good reason to do so.